-The Office of Professionalism and Ethics (OPE) is a centralized clearinghouse for complaints and the subsequent tracking of those complaints for both campuses and all university programs and affiliates.
-It also provides oversight of certain investigations at USC.
+The Office of Professionalism and Ethics (OPE) serves as a centralized clearinghouse for complaints and the subsequent tracking of those complaints for both campuses and all university programs and affiliates.
+It also provides oversight of certain investigations of nonprotected class concerns.